 - A man who tries to improve his behavior is equivalent to a woman who tries to improve her body.
 In other words, a man who makes an effort to “step out of his comfort zone” and socialize, interact, and participate is equivalent to a woman who makes an effort to work out.

 - A man who works out his body is equivalent to a woman who works on her social skills: they’re disregarding the perspective of the opposite sex.
 Neither is directly effective for attracting the opposite sex.
+That is, women don’t really care for a man with a buff body in the same way that men don’t care for a woman confidently speaking in public.
+It’s not all for naught, though, because these things can indirectly lead to increased attractiveness.

 - Men do not care if a woman is shy.
 Men do not care if a woman doesn’t socialize, interact with people, or participate in anything, so long as she is hot.
 A shy woman is equivalent to a fat man.
 Women do not care if a man is fat, so long as he’s amicable and carries himself with self-confidence.